calyau/maxima/share/contrib/sarag/readme.txt

 The output of all functions of the library is a Maxima expression.
-Maxima uses brakets "[", "]" to describe couples and lists (e.g. an open inteval (a,b) is described by a couple containing the ends, which in Maxima is "[a,b]")
+Maxima uses brakets "[", "]" to describe couples and lists (e.g. an open interval (a,b) is described by a couple containing the ends, which in Maxima is "[a,b]")